masasakano/plain_text/.github/README.md

 text.
 In the namespace, classes Part/Paragraph/Boundary are defined, which represent the logical structure of a document and another class ParseRule, which describes the rules to parse plain text to produce a Part-type Ruby instance.
-This package also provides a command-line program to count the number of characters, especially useful for documents in Asian (CJK) chatacters.
+This package also provides a few command-line programs, such as counting the number of characters (especially useful for documents in Asian (CJK) chatacters) and advanced head/tail commands.

 The master of this README file, as well as the document for all the methods, is found in